Josh5/secrets-sync/README.md

 - `1password`: Fetches items from a 1Password vault and maps each item title to a secret.
 Requires the 1Password `op` CLI to be installed plus either a configured `service_account_token` or the `OP_SERVICE_ACCOUNT_TOKEN` environment variable for authentication.
 Full walkthrough: [docs/SOURCE_1PASSWORD.md](docs/SOURCE_1PASSWORD.md).

   - `vault`: Vault name (required).
   - `tag_filters`: Only items containing any of these tags are included.
+The list order also determines override priority when multiple items share the same title.
   - `include_regex`: Optional regex applied to item titles for additional filtering.
   - `service_account_token`: Inline token value; falls back to the `OP_SERVICE_ACCOUNT_TOKEN` environment variable when omitted.
   - `concurrency`: Number of parallel fetches when pulling item details (default `8`).